ShinigamiKing562/Hsr-Speed-Calc/README.md

-A speed calc for the game "Honkai Star Rail"
+A speed calc for the game "Honkai Star Rail".
+Made for personal use but is compatible with any window machine/computer that can run .exe binaries.
+Super simple rn but I will add more functions to it.
+Development will be slow though.